An Efficient Learning Method to Connect Observables

-Besides the connection with the EC emulators, we notice that our reduced order model Eq.~\eqref{eq:MEPemu} preserves the nice affine form found in the original problem~\eqref{eq:Main}.
-Note that inputs of our MEP problem always enter the $O_{j}$ matrices, and they are on the same column in the determinant Eq.~\eqref{eq:Ki}.
+Besides the connection with the EC emulators, we notice that our reduced order model Eq.~\eqref{eq:MEPemu} preserves the nice affine form found in the original problem Eq.~\eqref{eq:Main}.
+Note that the inputs of our MEP problem always enter the $O_{j}$ matrices, they are in the same column in the determinant Eq.~\eqref{eq:Ki}.
 Calculating the inner product Eq.~\eqref{eq:inneremu} will always carry at maximum the same order of $\{E^{[j]}\}_{j=1, \ldots, n_{\rm par}}$ as it will appear in the original equation.
 Hence, we can always find

-This observation generalizes our application from EC to affine PMM emulators and can connect affine PMM and EC emulators.
+This observation generalizes our application from EC to affine PMM methods~\cite{Cook:2024toj} and can connect affine PMM and EC emulators.
 We shall focus on a demonstration of the MEP emulator in this work and defer the details of hybrid applications to the future.

-Here, we show a proof-of-principle application of the MEP emulator with a simple one-dimensional lattice toy model based on the modified Generator code~\cite{Konig:2017krd}.
-In the model, we set all the quantities as dimensionless and particle masses to be $m = 1$, and the Hamiltonian is defined as $H = \sum_{i}^{N} T_{i} + \sum_{i<j}^{N}V_{ij}$ with the particle number $N$, one-body kinetic term $T_{i}$, and two-body interaction $V_{ij}$.
+Here, we show a proof-of-principle application of the MEP emulator with a simple one-dimensional lattice toy model based on Ref.~\cite{Konig:2017krd}.
+In the model, we set all the quantities as dimensionless and particle masses to unity, and the Hamiltonian is defined as $H = \sum_{i}^{N} T_{i} + \sum_{i<j}^{N}V_{ij}$ with the particle number $N$, one-body kinetic term $T_{i}$, and two-body interaction $V_{ij}$.
 The numerical calculations are performed within the space with lattice size $L=30$ and spacing $a_{\rm latt}=0.25$.
 For $T_{i}$, the $\mathcal O (a_{\text{latt}}^3)$ improved lattice kinetic energy operator \cite{Lahde:2019npb} is used.
 Also, the two-body contact interaction smeared with the Gaussian is employed; $V_{ij} = V_0 \exp(-r_{ij}^2/R^2)$, where $r_{ij}$ is the distance between the particles $i$ and $j$.
 Throughout this work, we use $R=2$.
 With this one-dimensional lattice model, we compute the ground states for $N=2$ and $3$ with various $V_{0}$ to investigate the performance of the MEP emulator.
-To do so, we first construct the EC emulators for two- and three-body systems with the computed snapshots at $V_0 = 0.5$, $-1$, $-2$, $-3$, $-4$, and $-5$.
+To do so, we first construct the EC emulators for two- and three-body systems with the training samples at $V_0 = 0.5$, $-1$, $-2$, $-3$, $-4$, and $-5$.